Stream-Processing-with-Kafka-Streams/workshop/README.md

 After which you will have to put these new events onto a kafka topic traffic-data

 #### Consider the following:
-* Add the spring cloud stream starter for kafka
+* Add the spring cloud stream starter for kafka: `spring-cloud-starter-stream-kafka`
 * Use `enableBinding` to define your output
 * Set the destination of your output to: `traffic-data`
 * Use `Scheduling` to retrieve the traffic data from the external source every minute